Crispy Delights: Beer-Battered Fish and Chips Unleashed

 Step 4

-Working in batches, dip each fish fillet into the beer batter, ensuring it is evenly coated.
-Allow any excess batter to drip off before gently placing the fillets into the hot oil.
-Fry the fish until golden brown and crisp, approximately 4-5 minutes per side.
-Transfer the cooked fish to a wire rack set over a baking sheet to drain any excess oil.
+Deep-fry the fish fillets in batches.
+To do this, dip each fillet into the beer batter so that it is evenly covered.
+Allow any excess batter to drip off before carefully placing the fillets in the hot oil.
+Fry the fish until golden brown and crispy, about 4-5 minutes per side.
+Place the finished fish on a wire rack set over a baking tray to drain off any excess oil.

 Step 5

-In the same hot oil, carefully add the potato strips in batches, frying them until they are golden and crispy, about 5-7 minutes per batch.
-Once cooked, transfer the chips to a paper towel-lined plate to absorb any excess oil.
-Season with salt while they are still hot.
+In the same hot oil, carefully add the potato strips in batches and deep-fry them until golden brown and crispy, about 5-7 minutes per batch.
+After frying, place the chips on a plate lined with kitchen paper to soak up any excess oil.
+Season with salt while still hot.

 Fish and chips open